fregante/sticky-pinned-tabs/README.md

 ## Firefox

-Untested, but you should be able to install it by loading the `manifest.json` from the page `about:debugging`
+It's technically a [Web Extension](http://arewewebextensionsyet.com/), but it doesn't work in Firefox yet.
+You can install it by loading the `manifest.json` from the page `about:debugging`

 ## Opera